azavea/nasa-hyperspectral/catalogs/README.md

 ## Generating Catalogs

-Build all containers with `docker-compose build`.
-See each catalog's README for details.
+Build the dev container with `docker-compose build dev`.
+See individual catalog folders for how to run a specific catalog.